PX4/PX4-user_guide/en/simulation/ignition_gazebo.md

 ## Installation (Ubuntu Linux)

 :::note
-These instructions were tested on Ubuntu 18.04 and Ubuntu 20.04
+These instructions were tested on Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04
 :::

 1. Install the usual [Development Environment on Ubuntu LTS / Debian Linux](../dev_setup/dev_env_linux_ubuntu.md).